Shreyassatre/Vehical-data-extraction/README.md

 The project uses computer vision and natural language processing techniques to automate the extraction of key information from document images.
 The workflow involves:
 1. Preprocessing images for better OCR results.
 2. Extracting text using Tesseract and EasyOCR.
-3. Parsing important information from the extracted text using a language model.
+3. Parsing important information from the extracted text using a large language model.
 4. Storing the results in a structured CSV file.
+5. Rpresenting CSV data on streamlit web-interface

 DFD Diagram:
 ![alt text](output_images/DFD%20diagram.png)